mkarner07/mkarner07.github.io/_posts/2026/2026-04-09-A-Conversation-That-Changed-My-Career-Path.md

 But let me start at the beginning.

-For a long time, I definitely belonged to the second group.
 | ![image](/assets/images/markus-spiske-cahnge-unsplash.jpg) |
 |:--:|
 | *Photo by Markus Spiske on Unsplash* |

 After finishing my PhD in 2019, I stayed with my company and made a few internal career moves.
 I started in a staff position as digitalization manager without a team.
 Over time, I built a small team, and eventually I became head of the staff for IT, OT and digitalization.